Graduation Requirements

 Recognizing Post-Secondary Courses for Dual Credit

-Post-secondary courses can be offered to students while they are attending high school or an Adult Learning Centre.
+Post-secondary courses can be offered to learners while they are attending high school or an Adult Learning Centre.
 Upon the successful completion of a post-secondary course, a student earns a post-secondary credit which counts toward fulfilling the credit requirements for high school graduation.

 Royal Winnipeg Ballet

-Students can earn credits when they are registered in the senior levels of the Royal Winnipeg Ballet professional program.
+Learners can earn credits when they are registered in the senior levels of the Royal Winnipeg Ballet professional program.

 School-Initiated Courses and Student-Initiated Projects (Under Review)